 - Virginia (plans can remain in force through December 2017.
 Legislation was passed in November 2014 that allowed for the renewal of non-ACA-compliant plans, but as it was very late in the year by that point, most carriers did not reverse course and allow those plans to renew for 2015.
 Golden Rule did, although the Bureau of Insurance noted that they were the only individual carrier to do so, and their enrollment is small; the Bureau of Insurance did say that some small group carriers may have extended transitional plans in the state, but they don’t track that).

-- West Virginia (the WV Office of the Insurance Commissioner confirmed by phone that West Virginia is allowing small group transitional plans to remain in force until as late as December 31, 2017, but only if they’re renewed by January 2017.
-Renewals will not be permitted after January 2017.
+- West Virginia (the WV Office of the Insurance Commissioner confirmed by phone that West Virginia is allowing small group transitional plans to remain in force until as late as December 31, 2017, but only if they were renewed by January 2017.
+Renewals are permitted after January 2017.
 There are no longer any transitional individual market plans in West Virginia, as carriers have terminated those plans and replaced them with ACA-compliant plans instead.
 The state also filed a lawsuit against HHS over the extension of transitional plans in 2014.
 A US Court of Appeals ruling in July 2016 found that WV lacked standing in the case however.

 - Wisconsin (plans can remain in force through December 2017)

 - Wyoming (Plans can remain in force through December 2017; Wyoming did not issue a written statement either way, which means they defaulted to the final extension issued by CMS).

 States not permitting renewals of grandmothered plans